Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 For a multi-unit, manage this feature via the main unit to apply the settings to all sub-units.
 Alternatively, configure the settings for a specific sub-unit.
 Click the main unit or the specific sub-unit.

 6. Next to the relevant auto-task, click Edit and make the relevant changes.
-Alternatively, click Trash icon.
+Alternatively, click Trash icon and Delete to remove the task.

 7. Click Save.